K-PaaS/application-platform-guide-eng/user_guide/service/logging.md

 #### <div id='3-2-1-5'/> 3.2.1.5.
 Set Search Conditions
 - Time Range Setting
-In the "Discover" menu, click the ① area at the top to select the desired condition of Time Range.
+In the "Discover" menu, click the ① area at the top to select the desired condition of the Time Range.
 ![014]

 - Query Setting
-In the "Discover" menu, click the ① area at the top to select the desired condition of query.
+In the "Discover" menu, click the ① area at the top to select the desired condition of the query.
 ![015]

 - Fields Setting
-Select the desired Field(②) from Available Fields list in the (①) area of the "Discover" menu to view the selected field(②) .
+Select the desired Field(②) from the Available Fields list in the (①) area of the "Discover" menu to view the selected field(②).
 ![016]
 ![017]

 - Unset Fields
-From the  ① area of "Discover" menu's Selected Fields List, select(②) the Field to remove.
+From the  ① area of the "Discover" menu's Selected Fields List, select(②) the Field to remove.
 ![018]

 ### <div id='3-2-2'/> 3.2.2.
 Visualize